Share gaming clips, memes, and moments on Discord without worrying about upload limits. Free, no account, no watermark.

 Discord's file size restrictions exist for several practical reasons.
 First, they help maintain server performance by preventing massive files from clogging up bandwidth.
 Second, they encourage users to be selective about what they share, reducing server clutter.
 Third, these limits ensure that videos upload and download quickly across all connection speeds.
 Finally, they incentivize users to upgrade to Nitro if they need to share larger files, creating a revenue stream for Discord's operations.

-SquishVideo is specifically designed to help you overcome Discord's strict file size limits without sacrificing video quality.
-When you upload a video to SquishVideo and select Discord as your platform, our encoder automatically calculates the optimal bitrate to compress your video down to 10MB (for free users) or 500MB (for Nitro subscribers) while preserving as much visual quality as possible.
+VidCrush is specifically designed to help you overcome Discord's strict file size limits without sacrificing video quality.
+When you upload a video to VidCrush and select Discord as your platform, our encoder automatically calculates the optimal bitrate to compress your video down to 10MB (for free users) or 500MB (for Nitro subscribers) while preserving as much visual quality as possible.
 This is different from generic video compressors that simply reduce quality uniformly—we optimize for Discord's specific use case.

 For Discord, we recommend compressing to H.264 MP4 format at 720p resolution for general content and 1080p for content where detail matters (like tutorials or detailed screenshots shared as video).
 Gaming clips compress exceptionally well because they often have consistent colors and predictable motion.
 Memes and short clips can go as low as 480p without anyone noticing.
-Our encoder handles all of this automatically—just select Discord and let SquishVideo do the math.
+Our encoder handles all of this automatically—just select Discord and let VidCrush do the math.

 To maximize quality after compression, start with the highest-quality source video you have.
 If you're recording gameplay, use your recorder's highest quality settings.
 For phone videos, record in the highest resolution your device supports.
-Avoid pre-compressing your video before uploading to SquishVideo, as compressing-then-recompressing reduces quality.
+Avoid pre-compressing your video before uploading to VidCrush, as compressing-then-recompressing reduces quality.
 Let our single-pass encoder handle everything.
 Additionally, shorter videos compress much better than long ones—if you're sharing a 5-minute video that needs to be 10MB, quality will suffer.
 Consider breaking long videos into multiple clips or using a timestamp link instead.

 Discord serves videos slightly differently on mobile (app and web) versus desktop.
 Mobile clients often auto-adjust video quality based on connection speed, so a 10MB file might play in lower quality on slower connections.
 Desktop clients typically play at full resolution.
 Our compression accounts for this by maintaining quality across all bitrate scenarios—your video will look great on 4G, WiFi, and desktop connections.

 If you try to upload a video larger than 10MB to Discord without Nitro, Discord will display an error message and reject the upload.
-You have two options: compress the video to under 10MB (which is what SquishVideo does), or ask the recipient to upgrade their connection or Discord Nitro subscription.
+You have two options: compress the video to under 10MB (which is what VidCrush does), or ask the recipient to upgrade their connection or Discord Nitro subscription.
 In practice, everyone in your Discord server benefits from compressed videos because they load faster and take up less bandwidth for everyone.

 For a 10MB Discord video, we recommend 720p at 2-3 Mbps bitrate.
 This provides a good balance of quality and file size.
 For Nitro's 500MB limit, you can go up to 1080p at 8-10 Mbps for excellent quality.
 4K videos generally don't make sense for Discord because the platform streams video with compression, and most Discord users view on smaller screens (phones, laptop screens).
 Save 4K for YouTube or your archive—Discord works best with 720p to 1080p.